jake-billings/althousing/Readme.md

 [![Stories in Ready](https://badge.waffle.io/codefordenver/viz-template.png?label=ready&title=Ready)](https://waffle.io/codefordenver/viz-template)

-# Data Vizualization Starter Repo
+# Data Visualization Starter Repo

 ## Up and running

+You will need [Node.js](https://nodejs.org/en/) to develop.

 In your terminal, clone the project.
-After installing the depenencies, you can start the server and visit `http://localhost:3000`.
+After installing the dependencies, you can start the server and visit `http://localhost:3000`.

 ```sh
 $ git clone git@github.com:codefordenver/viz-template.git